Cheryl Buckley: Research and writings

-In her first book, Potters and Paintresses: Women Designers in the Pottery Industry, 1870–1955 (1990), Buckley discusses the participation of women in ceramic design during this period, and in particular the methods by which they have successfully negotiated their lives as designers.
-Her PhD formed the basis for this book, entitled "Women designers in the north Staffordshire pottery industry, 1914–1940".
+In her first book, Potters and Paintresses: Women Designers in the Pottery Industry, 1870–1955 (1990), Buckley discusses the participation of women in ceramic design during this period.

-In Fashioning the Feminine: Representation and Women's Fashion from the Fin de Siècle to the Present (2002), Buckley and co-author Hilary Fawcett review fashion in Britain from 1890, highlighting its interaction with both feminism and femininity.
+In Fashioning the Feminine: Representation and Women's Fashion from the Fin de Siècle to the Present (2002), Buckley and co-author Hilary Fawcett review fashion in Britain from 1890, highlighting its interaction with both feminism and femininity as well as its "paradoxical" relationship with modernity.
+More recently, Buckley co-authored Fashion and Everyday Life: London and New York with Hazel Clark (2017).